 Notable artefacts have been excavated from the Temple of Poseidon over the years, including a 3 meter high marble kouros statue know as the Sounion Kouros.
 What’s a kouros, you ask?
 It’s a statue of a naked young man, in the prime of his life, that was presented as an offering to the gods or demigods – in this case Poseidon.
 The statue is the first of its kind ever found in the area and is now considered to be of great historical significance.
 Another well known artefact that was found, is a marble relief of a self crowning athlete.
 I dub myself queen all of the time and no one has preserved my likeness in marble … yet.
-Both pieces can both be seen at the National Archaeological Museum in Athens.
+Both pieces can now be seen at the National Archaeological Museum in Athens.
 One of the temple’s Doric columns is also on display at the British Museum.

 Although no one is quite sure if the claim is true, Lord Byron’s said to have carved his name on one of the temple’s columns in 1810 while he was touring Europe.
 Sadly, some tourists have also followed suit in recent years.
-Whatever you do, don’t be Lord Byron, and contribute to the destruction of a major piece of our planet’s history.
+Whatever you do, don’t be Lord Byron, and contribute to the destruction of a major piece of our civilization’s history.

 What To Do At The Temple of Poseidon

 1) Come to enjoy the majesty of the area at sunrise or sunset.

 💖 Wander around the area surrounding the temple and enjoy the incredible views.
 On clear days you see the islands of Kea, Kythnos, and Serifos to the south east and Aegina and Pelopnesso to the west.
 You almost feel as if you’re on a Greek island without actually being on one.